pnp/PnP/Samples/MicrosoftGraph.iOS.Objective-C.SendMail/README.md

 If you are building for Office 365 and you're missing an Office 365 tenant - get yourself a developer account at: <http://dev.office.com/devprogram>

+You will need Xcode installed on your machine in order to run the sample.
+Get Xcode at: <https://developer.apple.com/xcode/>

 ### Project ###
 Project | Author(s)
 ---------|----------